Open-Nyzo/Project-Nytro/doc/reserved_tokens.md

 - NYZO was issued as a mintable token, 6 decimals.
   This is to avoid confusion between Nyzo (the main currency) and NYZO token and will not be used.
   Ownership will be transferred after cycle vote if a future use case needs it.

+- nYZO NFT Class was reserved as an infinite supply NFT, to avoid confusion with Nyzo and cybersquatting.
+- nNYZO NFT class was reserved as an infinite supply NFT, to avoid confusion with Nyzo and cybersquatting.

 ## Test Tokens